vanmars/currency-exchanger/README.md

 _There are no known bugs at this time._

+Items to Improve
+* Error message should be more specific than 'undefined'

 ## Support and contact details

 _Connect with me at vamariestewart@gmail.com with ideas to improve this project._